-- The PROFILE fee waiver program applies the USDA reduced price lunch income guidelines to the CSS Institutional Methodology (IM) definition of total parent income.
+The PROFILE fee waiver applies automatically to families that meet defined income and asset guidelines.
+The PROFILE fee waiver program applies the USDA reduced price lunch income guidelines to the CSS Institutional Methodology (IM) definition of total parent income.
 Total parental income includes both taxable and untaxed income, with the exception of the Earned Income Credit.
-More information about current reduced price lunch income guidelines may be found at http://www.fns.usda.gov/cnd.
+View more information about current reduced price lunch income guidelines.
+Parental assets are also included in the fee waiver eligibility assessment.

-- Payment is not required until the application is submitted.
+The fee waiver covers the application and up to six total school reports.
+Payment is not required until the application is submitted.
 When students submit their applications, they will be notified of their charges or their fee waiver receipt.

 How does the student make corrections to his/her CSS PROFILE after it has been submitted?

-If tax documents are faxed or mailed to CMU, instead of being mailed to the CSS IDOCS Processing Center, what happens to them?
+If documents are faxed or mailed to CMU, instead of being mailed to the CSS IDOCS Processing Center, what happens to them?